PHenegan/PowerUp/README.md

 - Deploy (deploy)
 - Smart Dashboard (smartDashboard)
 - Offline Deploy (build deploy --offline)

+To get these to show in Eclipse's run dropdown, you either need to have ran the configuration from the set up menu or you need to specify them as a "favorite".
+Here's the steps to do this:

+1. Head to run configurations.
+2. Click on the task you want to pin.
+3. Go over to the `Common` tab
+4. Tick the box in `Display in favorites menu` next to `Run`.

 ## GradleRIO Command Reference
 Here's a collection of some useful GradleRIO commands and tips for development.
 Reading the full documentation [here](https://github.com/Open-RIO/GradleRIO) is recommended.